Mwiche96/OhMyGrid/docs/installation-instructions.md

 3. Places JOSM shortcut icons on the Desktop and in the Start Menu
 4. Adds uninstall data in the appropriate system locations

+---
+If you are looking for further [instructions using the following link](https://josm.openstreetmap.de/wiki/Download#MSWindows)

 ## Linux (Ubuntu and Debian)

 This is the recommended method for installing JOSM on Ubuntu and Debian-based systems.
 For other distributions, please refer to the [official instructions here](https://josm.openstreetmap.de/wiki/Download#LinuxRepositories).

 To install, open your terminal using `CTRL+ALT+T`.
-Then paste and run the following commands:
+Then copy all the following command:

 ```bash
 echo "deb https://josm.openstreetmap.de/apt $(lsb_release -cs) universe" | sudo tee /etc/apt/sources.list.d/josm.list